Hans-Hermann Hoppe: Remarks about homosexuals and academic investigation

-Hoppe's statements and ideas concerning race and homosexuality have repeatedly provoked controversy among his libertarian peers and his colleagues at UNLV.
-Following a 4 March 2004, lecture on time preference at the University of Nevada, Las Vegas (UNLV), a student complained that Hoppe created a hostile classroom environment by asserting that homosexuals tend to be more shortsighted than heterosexuals in their ability to save money and plan economically, in part because they tend not to have children.
-Hoppe also suggested that John Maynard Keynes's homosexuality might explain his economic views, with which Hoppe disagreed.
-Hoppe also stated that very young and very old people, and couples without children, were less likely to plan for the future.
-Hoppe told a reporter that the comments lasted only 90 seconds of a 75-minute class, no students questioned the comments, and that in 18 years of giving the lecture he had not received a complaint about them.
-At the request of university officials, Hoppe apologized to the class.
-He said, "Italians tend to eat more spaghetti than Germans, and Germans tend to eat more sauerkraut than Italians" and said that he was speaking in generalities.
-The student alleged that Hoppe did not take the complaint seriously and filed a formal complaint.
-Hoppe told the reporter that he felt as if he was the victim in the incident and that the student should have been told to "grow up".
+Hoppe's statements concerning race and homosexuality have provoked controversy.
+In a 4 March 2004, lecture on time preference at the University of Nevada, Las Vegas (UNLV), he stated that homosexuals tend to be more shortsighted than heterosexuals in their ability to save and plan economically (in part because they tend not to have children), suggested that John Maynard Keynes's homosexuality might explain his economic views, and that very young, very old, and childless people, are generally less future-oriented.
+Hoppe later said the comments lasted only about 90 seconds of a 75-minute class and that he had given similar lectures for 18 years without prior complaint.
+After a student complaint and ensuing request from the university, Hoppe apologized to the class, comparing the remarks to cultural generalizations about food preferences.
+The student then filed a formal complaint alleging Hoppe did not take it the apology seriously.

-An investigation was conducted, and the university's provost, Raymond W. Alden III, issued Hoppe a non-disciplinary letter of instruction on 9 February 2005, with a finding that he had "created a hostile or intimidating educational environment in violation of the University's policies regarding discrimination as to sexual orientation".
-Alden also instructed Hoppe to "... cease mischaracterizing opinion as objective fact" and said that Hoppe's opinion was not supported by peer-reviewed academic literature.
+An investigation followed.
+In February 2005, UNLV provost Raymond W. Alden IIIissued Hoppe a non-disciplinary letter of instruction finding that he had "created a hostile or intimidating educational environment in violation of the University's policies regarding discrimination as to sexual orientation".
+The letter also instructed Hoppe to "... cease mischaracterizing opinion as objective fact".